michelebergami/project_archive/README.md

 ## CIVICA Research Collaborative Hackathon: Europe Revisited
 ### Mining Political Party Manifestos for Patterns of European Support
-In this 24 hours hackathon, I worked in collaboration with Michele Bergami, Oleksandra Pashkina (Sciences Po) and Naman Kapoor (Sciences Po).
+In this 24 hours hackathon, I worked in collaboration with Simone Moawad, Oleksandra Pashkina (Sciences Po) and Naman Kapoor (Sciences Po).

 We applied k-means clustering on data about political party manifestos.
 We focused on 4 themes derived from 160 parameters coming from the Manifesto Project database.
 Finally, we identified 6 distinct party groups.